Tamiya 1/48 F-16C/N Aggressor/Adversary Kit First Look

 For a look at the differences between F-16 blocks, look here.

 What we have in this box is what you might call a 'superset'.
-This is the first time all of the combinations of intakes, nozzles, gear doors and main wheels have all been released together.
-No more need to buy two kits to create one of these blocks.
-But is that all?
-What's new here are two small sprues:
+This is last release of the 1/48 F-16 series from Tamiya and the first time all of the intakes, nozzles, gear doors and main wheels have all been released together.
+No more need to buy two (or more) kits to create one of different Viper blocks.
+The kit also provides for the first time the Block 40/42 holographic HUD parts.
+In addition, this kit has some additional new parts that are noteworthy:

 - New main wheel halves to replicate another wheel hub design used on the earlier Vipers